Skip to content ↓

 *Meet the Honey Bee grown-ups*

-The grown-ups in the Honey Bees class are Ms Holman, Mrs Talbot, Miss Farmer and Miss Clark.
+The grown-ups in the Honey Bees class are Ms Holman (Monday, Tuesday and Wednesday), Mrs Spratt (Thursday and Friday), Mrs De'Ath, Miss Warden and Miss Cox.
 We love teaching the Honey Bees and we are so proud of their achievements!

 If you ever have any questions, please do not hesitate to ask.
 Thank you!